-This course focuses on the practical application of course material, such as route planning, communication techniques, group management in complex or challenging terrain, forecasting, and review of decision-making tools.
+This course focuses on the practical application of course material, such as route planning, communication techniques, group management in complex or challenging terrain, forecasting, integrated rescue, and review of decision-making tools.

 The rugged San Juan Mountains surrounding Silverton have provided the ideal avalanche education classroom since 1962.
 The direct access to avalanche paths and diverse backcountry terrain gives students the ability to observe a variety of snowpacks at various elevations as well as much needed experience in gaining a feel for how decisions are made in the field.
 The Silverton Avalanche School is a member of the American Avalanche Association (A3).
 Our instructors for the Snowmobile Course include Mike Duffy, a pioneer in snowmobile avalanche education in Colorado.
 All instructors will have good riding skills along with excellent avalanche education skills.

 Avalanche Rescue for Snowmobilers is a mandatory prerequisite for Snowmobile Recreational Level 2 Course.
 We have scheduled Avalanche Rescues one day prior to our Level 2s so that you can bundle the courses. .

 Students taking the Avalanche Rescue Courses need to be familiar with their own transceiver.
 Transceivers need to have flagging functions and have a three antennae system.